Davidmacias123/File-Manipulation-and-Directory-buildout/README.md

 1. Launch the Ubuntu VM and open a terminal
 Begin by logging into your Ubuntu virtual machine and opening a terminal window.

+2. Verify Docker version and status
+In the terminal run:
+'docker --version'
+'sudo systemctl status docker'